Mitigate IoT Attacks with Key MQTT Security Principles

 As a frequent presenter at IoT conferences, I have the opportunity to interact with numerous stakeholders in the IoT ecosystem.
 During these interactions, discussions about IoT security are always a hot topic.
 These conversations confirm that the key factors behind IoT security vulnerabilities typically boil down to choosing the wrong technology or even simple oversight.

 A 2018 IoT Security Foundation survey concluded that less than 10% of consumer IoT companies follow vulnerability disclosure guidelines.
 For a long time, companies in the IoT space have focussed on reducing the time-to-market and overlooked implementing basic security principles.
-When users take advantage of all security features the protocol offers, the use of MQTT as the communication protocol is a secure technology.
+When users take advantage of all the security features the protocol offers, the use of MQTT as the communication protocol is a secure technology.
 The key is to avoid falling prey to any of the commonplace oversights of security principles that we see all too often.

 In the same way that public cloud users share the responsibility to secure the infrastructure from their end by adhering to specific security principles, MQTT users must adhere to key principles for securing their MQTT devices and communications.